Below are the College’s responses to our most frequently asked questions.

 What is the College’s mobile phone policy?

-Mobile phones and ear pods must be switched off and put away as soon as students arrive at school.
-Years 7 and 8 students should lock their phones in their lockers.
-Years 9 to 12 students may carry their disabled phones in their skirt pockets.
-Phones are not to be accessed during class time and messages may be checked quickly at the beginning of break times at lockers.
+Mobile phones and ear pods must be switched off and secured in lockers as soon as students arrive at school.
+This is compulsory for all students from Years 7 to 12.
+Phones are not to be accessed during class time and messages may only be checked quickly at the beginning of break times at lockers.

 What actions does the College take as a precaution against bullying?

 The College has a zero tolerance for bullying.
-The structure of the College’s pastoral support helps to identify issues early on and intervene before they develop.
+The structure of the College’s pastoral care framework helps to identify issues early on and intervene before they develop.

 Each homeroom class has two teachers who provide the first level of support for students.
 The homeroom teachers work closely with the Year Coordinator who liaises with the Director of Pastoral Care.
 In addition to this support network, the College Counsellors work closely with the Year Coordinators and Director of Pastoral Care.